ng-chicago/ng-chicago.github.io/_posts/2019-03-20-web-push-notifications-part-1.md

 date: 2019-03-20 07:30:44 -0500
 tags: [Angular, Chrome, Firefox, 'Push API']
 comments: true
 description: "Steps taken to add push notifications to an angular app"
 ---
 {{ page.description }} Creating Opt-In Push Notifications.

 Last Updated March 20, 2019
 {:.post-meta}

-# A2HS for PWAs Is Big #
+# Most notification requests are ANNOYING #
 Getting users to add a home screen shortcut to your [PWA](https://developers.google.com/web/progressive-web-apps/){:target="_blank"} will greatly increase it's use.
 Since PWAs are relatively new, there is no constancy with how different browsers handle A2HS.
 It is a moving target.
 <br>
 **[Chrome](https://developers.google.com/web/fundamentals/app-install-banners/){:target="_blank"}** and **[Edge](https://blogs.windows.com/msedgedev/2018/02/06/welcoming-progressive-web-apps-edge-windows-10/#0eVsoxrHYlso6vcS.97){:target="_blank"}** have implemented prompts to ask the user if they would like to A2HS.
 These are great, but they may not display at a good time for the user.
 As with many random prompts, I would guess they are quickly dismissed.
 You can add logic to add a button to your app to let the user control the A2HS prompt.